 - Have hereditary porphyria,

 What are the most likely adverse effects of the KillPreg Kit?

 Numerous medications may have harmful effects.
 A side effect is an unpleasant response to a medication when taken as prescribed.
 Side effects may vary from mild to severe and may be temporary or permanent.

 The following list may not include all potential adverse reactions to this medication.
-If you are concerned about possible side effects, discuss them with your doctor.
+Discuss possible side effects with your doctor if you are concerned about them.

 At least 1% of individuals using this medication have experienced the following side effects.
 Many of these adverse effects are self-limiting, while others may resolve spontaneously.